waelassafdev/blog/articles/have-5dollar-lets-self-host-a-nextjs-app.md

 The good news is that **all Next.js features work when self-hosting with Docker** — Server Actions, middleware (now called proxy in v16), internationalization, API routes — everything.

 In this tutorial, I'll be deploying an app that I just finished it's called In Sentence.
+An example sentences project, I made this for people looking to know how a certain word is employed in multiple real examples.
+People like poets, essay writers, students, etc

-## What You'll Need
+## What We'll Need

 - **A VPS** — any $5/month server works (Hetzner, DigitalOcean, etc.)
 - **Docker** — to containerize your app